Quick tips for designing an accessible website

-In order to attract visitors to your website and reach a broader audience, you will need to be aware of user experience and ensure that your website is designed and developed to be both inclusive and accessible.
+In order to attract visitors to your website and reach a broader audience, you need to prioritise user experience by ensuring your website is designed and developed to be both inclusive and accessible.

-Over the years, Webpop Design have created hundreds of websites following accessibility guidelines to ensure that all users are catered for.
-Here are 10 of our top tips to make your website more accessible.
+Over the years, Webpop Design has created hundreds of websites aligned with accessibility best practices to ensure all users are accommodated.
+Here are 10 of our top tips to help make your website more accessible.

 What is website accessibility?

 Firstly, what does ‘accessibility’ actually mean in relation to a website?
-Accessibility refers to how user friendly and inclusive your website is and how easy your website is to access.
+Accessibility refers to how user-friendly and inclusive your website is—and how easily users can navigate and interact with it.

-Websites that are designed with accessibility in mind will cater for all individuals to ensure that everyone has a positive user experience (UX), regardless of a person’s ability or limitations.
-For example, a person with a physical, visual or hearing impairment should have equal access to your content and not feel restricted.
-Simple considerations will improve user experience and ensure that your website is welcoming and intuitive for everyone.
+Websites built with accessibility in mind aim to accommodate everyone and provide a seamless user experience (UX), regardless of an individual’s ability or limitations.
+For example, someone with a physical, visual, or hearing impairment should be able to access and interact with your content without feeling restricted.
+Simple design and development considerations can dramatically improve usability and make your website more intuitive and welcoming to all.

 Why is website accessibility so important?

-• The more accessible your website the broader audience your website will reach
+- The more accessible your website, the broader the audience you will reach

-• Having an accessible website advocates a positive brand image
+- An accessible website promotes a positive and inclusive brand image

 How to design an accessible website?

-There are many ways in which you can make your website more accessible.
-By following our simple guidelines below, you can improve your website’s accessibility and reach a wider audience.
+There are many ways to improve your website’s accessibility.
+By following the guidelines below, you can ensure your site is more inclusive and capable of serving a wider audience.

 1